KisuHypee/KeyChoiceChatBot/README.md

 6% Service Tax

 Postage Area:
-Entirety of Southeast Asia (Mainly Malaysia, Singapore and Thailand)
+Entirety of Southeast Asia (Mainly Malaysia, Singapore and Thailand) (Search web for Southeast Asia countries)

 Others:
 Payment can be made by card, QR, and online banking